 Action Description Timeline Action 5.1 Invest Develop an Indigenous-led Supportive Housing and Wellness Centre Staff to advance opportunity to deliver a new culturally appropriate, Indigenous-led supportive housing and wellness centre project in the city in partnership with Indigenous peoples.
-Action 5.2 Regulate Jericho Lands Official Development Plan and Phase 1 Rezoning Comprehensive planning process to guide the delivery of diverse housing types within the 90-acre site, with the Policy Statement in 2024 and the Phase 1 Rezoning process from 2024-2026.
-2026 Action 5.3 Partner 3, Action 5.4 Partner UNDRIP Strategy Action to Prioritize Nation-led Projects Facilitate Musqueam Indian Band, Squamish Nation, and Tsleil-Waututh Nation projects and prioritize or fast-track Nation-led affordable housing developments.
-Action 5.5 Partner 33 11 Action 5.6 Partner Prioritize housing for Musqueam Indian Band, Squamish Nation, and Tsleil-Waututh members in the city (beyond reserve lands) with a range of housing options, with the Nations defining the terms of what is 'affordable'.
-2026 Action 5.7 Advocate or Partner Indigenous Healing and Commemoration of Sites of Community Significance Work in partnership with urban Indigenous groups to commemorate sites of significance with being redeveloped, including the Regent and Balmoral hotels.
-Ongoing Action 5.8 Invest Support Existing Indigenous-led Projects and Initiate New City Sites as Indigenous-led Projects Continue to support Nation-led and urban Indigenous-led projects through regular approvals and provide development management support.
-Identify new opporture Indigenous-led projects on City sites and establish an approach for initiating these engaging partners.
+2025 Action 5.2 Regulate Jericho Lands Official Development Plan and Phase 1 Rezoning Comprehensive planning process to guide the delivery of diverse housing types within the 90-acre site, with the Policy Statement in 2024 and the Phase 1 Rezoning process from 2024-2026.
+2026 Action 5.3 Partner UNDRIP Strategy Continue to work in partnership with the Musqueam Indian Band, Squamish Nation, and Tsleil-Waututh Nation to implement the housing calls-to-action within the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) Strategy (2021), starting with the three following actions: Ongoing Action 5.4 Partner UNDRIP Strategy Action to Prioritize Nation-led Projects Facilitate Musqueam Indian Band, Squamish Nation, and Tsleil-Waututh Nation projects and prioritize or fast-track Nation-led affordable housing developments.
+2026 Action 5.5 Partner UNDRIP Strategy Action to Support on Reserve Projects Identify policy options to support Musqueam Indian Band, Squamish Nation, and Tsleil-Waututh Nation led housing affordability projects that occur on reserves.
+This should include undisputed access to municipal services for reduced/minimal fees.
+2026 Action 5.6 Partner UNDRIP Strategy Action to Prioritize Housing for Nation Members Prioritize housing for Musqueam Indian Band, Squamish Nation, and Tsleil-Waututh Nation members in the city (beyond reserve lands) with a range of housing options, with the Nations defining the terms of what is 'affordable'.
+2026 Action 5.7 Advocate or Partner Indigenous Healing and Commemoration of Sites of Community Significance Work in partnership with urban Indigenous groups to commemorate sites of significance when being redeveloped, including the Regent and Balmoral hotels.
+Ongoing Action 5.8 Invest Support Existing Indigenous-led Projects and Initiate New City Sites as Indigenous-led Projects Continue to support Nation-led and urban Indigenous-led projects through regulatory approvals and provide development management support.
+Identify new opportunities for Indigenous-led projects on City sites and establish an approach for initiating these projects and engaging partners.
 Ongoing